panva/node-oidc-provider/docs/README.md

     }
   }
-  // PASETO Access Token Format (when accessTokenFormat is 'paseto') paseto?: {
+  // PASETO Access Token Format (when accessTokenFormat is 'paseto')
+  // Note: v2.public and v4.public are NOT supported
+  paseto?: {
     version: 1 | 2 | 3 | 4,
     purpose: 'local' | 'public',